ThomasCsson/MASSIVEChem/README.md

 rdkit
 pandas
 ```
+If everything runs in order during the installation, the preceding packages should install automatically.

-After installing the package, check that the following packages are correctly installed using
+But check that the following packages are correctly installed using

 ```bash
 pip show "name of the package"
 ```

-If not, install them using the following commands
+If not, install them using the following commands, otherwise the package will not work.

 ```bash
 pip install matplotlib